 A classic French dessert from the Limousin region of France: Cherry Clafoutis done well - full of juicy, sweet black cherries, topped with a light custard, and cooked so it retains just a little wobble, is... well, heavenly.
 I'll never forget my first clafoutis; a gift from the chef in a little restaurant on a trip interstate; it was love at first bite and I was determined to make one as soon as we returned home.
 I quickly found there are hundreds, thousands even, of recipes for this dessert around, and I'll admit to baking more than my share utter disappointments - everything ranging from heavy and stodgy, to runny and tasteless...Read More

-The list of things I can never walk past is long (and mostly food-related), and right at the very top is an unwaxed lemon.
-I adore lemons and have been judicious over many years never to be without them - a little squeeze of their bright yellow cheeks - their juice seems to find its way into almost everything we eat at home.
-They have brought life to many a vegetable risotto; been popped as delicately as possible up more roast chickens than I care to think about; entirely replaced artificial pectin in countless jars of jam; given my saltimbocca a little extra "jump"; been added to rillettes and hollandaise and fruit salad and biscotti and so much more...
+If I think about it, the long list of things I can never walk past is mostly food-related, and at the very top is an unwaxed lemon.
+I adore lemons and have been judicious over many years never to be without them.
+With a little squeeze of their bright yellow cheeks - their juice seems to find its way into almost everything we eat at home.
+They have brought life to many a risotto; been popped as delicately as possible up more roast chickens than I care to think about; entirely replaced artificial pectin in countless jars of jam; and been added to rillettes, and hollandaise, and so much more.Read More

 Many years ago a chef visiting the restaurant I was working in asked if he could cook for me.
 I took him to the local market and we bought a very fresh snapper with the clearest eyes I've ever seen, a couple of bunches of white asparagus, some good butter, a few shallots, and a bottle of Pinot Gris.
 I sat in my courtyard, under the dappled light of the grapevines, with a glass of the latter - and he cooked.
 I remember being dreadfully embarrassed by my cheap knives and truly awful saucepans.
 But my what a lunch!
 It was the first time I tried beurre blanc and I think I may have actually closed my eyes.Read More